dwarvesf/handbook/README.md

 We love pull requests.
 If you have something you want to add or remove, please open a new pull request.
 Please leave all PRs open for at least a week to get feedback from everyone.

 ## Credits
-Our handbook was inspired from [Basecamp](https://github.com/basecamp/handbook) and customized by the Dwarves team.
+Our handbook was inspired by [Basecamp](https://github.com/basecamp/handbook) and customized by the Dwarves team.
 We love the concise content and the way they organize the handbook.

 ## License
 Creative Commons Attribution 4.0 International (CC BY 4.0)